-At the end of the reporting period, the total number of outstanding share options granted by the Company to the above-mentioned directors under the share option plan amounted to 3,476,000 (2019: 3,476,000).
+At the end of the reporting period, the total number of outstanding share options granted by the Company to the above-mentioned directors under the share option plan amounted to 3,476,000 (2020: 3,476,000).

-37. CORPORATE GUARANTEE - COMPANY LEVEL
+36. CORPORATE GUARANTEE - COMPANY LEVEL

-The Company has issued corporate guarantees to several financial institutions for borrowings granted to certain subsidiaries for \$53,883,000 (2019: \$53,266,000), of which \$30,895,000 (2019: \$29,621,000) were utilised at the end of the reporting period.
+The Company has issued corporate guarantees to several financial institutions for borrowings granted to certain subsidiaries for \$64,918,000 (2020: \$53,883,000), of which \$36,097,000 (2020: \$30,895,000) were utilised at the end of the reporting period.

-38. SEGMENT INFORMATION
+37. SEGMENT INFORMATION

 The following segment information is prepared based on the nature of the principal activities of the Company and its subsidiaries.
 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
-They are segregated primarily into four reporting segments; i.e. distribution of stainless steel piping products; manufacturing of steel flanges; engineering construction of piping process system and environmental business.
+They are segregated primarily into four reporting segments; i.e. distribution of stainless steel piping products and non-steel products; manufacturing of steel flanges; engineering construction of piping process system and environmental business.
 Except as indicated above, no operating segments have been aggregated to form the above reportable segments.